algolia/algoliasearch-client-kotlin/README.md

 ## Installation

-Install the Kotlin client by adding the following dependency to your `Gradle` build file:
+Install the Kotlin client by adding the following dependency to your `gradle.build` file:

   ```gradle
   dependencies {